ufal/UMR/doc/minutes-from-meetings/minutes.md

 - Honza: conversion of the `refer-number` attribute almost final (ML will check the converted data), some improvements in the `refer-person` attribute (not final yet)
 - Honza: fixed search in TrEd
 - Hana: what to do with action nouns, agent nouns in [noun-to-verbs conversion](https://github.com/ufal/UMR/tree/main/tecto2umr/derivace-podklady), see [the description](https://github.com/ufal/UMR/blob/main/tecto2umr/derivace-podklady/description.txt)
+- summary: conversion nouns that denote events (e.g., koncert from koncertovat, běh from běhat) identified based on annotation from previous project with Magda
+- manually annotated them for whether it is possible to assign them to a single verbs frame (that they would likely have in all occurrences) [annotation_file_conversion](https://github.com/ufal/UMR/blob/main/tecto2umr/derivace-podklady/conversion_action_nouns_annotation.tsv)
+- 137 converted nouns were mapped to a single PDT-Vallex frame
+- out of them, those which are available in PDT-Vallex are also annotated for how the form of their valency slots (e.g., case, preposition) maps to PropBank-style arguments (with some, the mapping is unfortunately ambiguous, especially with the genitive form between ARG0 and ARG1)
+- final file for conversion with all the mapping that was possible so far:[final_mapping_file_conversion]( https://github.com/ufal/UMR/blob/main/tecto2umr/derivace-podklady/conversion_action_nouns_final.tsv)

 #### TODO:
 - **[Release notes](https://docs.google.com/document/d/1v0ou24nai8gPcJxIFbk1zMMYHgUCLSDD/edit)** ... postponed